xioren/uvd/README.md

 usage: uvd [options] url

 options:
-  -a, --audio-only                audio only
+  -ao, --audio-only               audio only
-  -v, --video-only                video only
+  -vo, --video-only               video only
-  -f, --format                    audio output format -s, --show                      show available streams -t, --thumb                     download thumbnail -c, --captions                  download captions --audio-id, --audio-itag        audio stream id/itag --video-id, --video-itag        video stream id/itag -h, --help                      print this help --version                       print version
+  -f, --format                    audio output format -s, --show                      show available streams -t, --thumb                     download thumbnail -S, --subtitles                 download subtitles -l, --language                  desired subtitle language --audio-id, --audio-itag        audio stream id/itag --video-id, --video-itag        video stream id/itag -h, --help                      print this help
+  -V, --version                   print version
 ```

-### NOTE:
+#### USAGE NOTES:
-  a country code can be given as the argument to -c, --captions to select
+  + a country (ISO) code is given as the argument to --language to select
-  the desired language output of the subtitles.
+  the desired language output of the subtitles; forgoing this argument selects the default
+  subtitle language for a given video. for youtube, if the desired language
+  does not exist natively, a translation is used instead (when available).